Visualize Data With Grafana

 Before following this tutorial, ensure you have:

-• A configured sensor component, such as the ultrasonic sensor, that reports tabular data.
+• A configured sensor component, such as the bme280 sensor, that reports data.
+If it’s a physical sensor, make sure to connect it to your machine’s computer.

 • A Grafana instance.

-• You can use either a local instance of Grafana, or Grafana Cloud.
+• You can use either a local instance of Grafana Enterprise, or Grafana Cloud.
 This tutorial will use Grafana Cloud.

 The data management service

-You can manage how your machine works with data by using the data management service.
+You can manage how your machine captures and syncs data to the cloud using the data management service.

 Add the data management service